HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The BRK instruction raises a debug breakpoint trap and enters the debug trap handler.
-The "info" field is a 14-bit value to pass to the debug subsystem.
+The "info" field is a 14-bit value passed to the debug subsystem.

-// ??? **note** explain what you can actually debug ... only when translation is enabled, i.e. virtual mode ?
-// ??? **note** perhaps two info fields ?

 #### Operation